Resilient Together: The Point

 WHAT IS RESILIENT TOGETHER AND RESILIENT TOGETHER: THE POINT?

-The city of Salem’s Sustainability and Resiliency Department is responsible for supervising sustainability, energy, and
+The City of Salem’s Sustainability and Resiliency Department is responsible for supervising sustainability, energy, and

 resilience initiatives across the municipal government and in collaboration with the residents of Salem.
 This includes

-broader Resilient Together Climate Action and Resilience Plan led by the cities of Salem and Beverly that concluded in June
+led by the Cities of Salem and Beverly, which concluded in June 2021.

 Welcome to The Point (El Punto)